 How long do you have to be on NSAIDs and triptans to be at risk for rebound?

 NSAIDs and simple analgesics, 15 days per month on a regular basis for at least 3 months.
 Triptans, 10 days per month on a regular basis for at least 3 months.
 For combination pain-relievers, 10 days per month on a regular basis for at least 3 months.
 When using a combination of different meds that put you at risk for rebound, the guideline is 10 treatment days per month in a regular basis for 3 months.
 Fioricet may contribute to the rebound cycle in as few as 4 days according the the AMF.
 The American Migraine Foundation has more details about rebound.

 How do I know I’m in rebound?

-Refer to this dedicated blog HERE.
+Refer to this article about risk of rebound.
 Your frequency and the type of medications put you at risk or not.
 After you assess your risk, your history and symptoms will help you figure it out.

 How long will it take to get out of rebound?

 It’s hard to say as everyone is different and the degree of the rebound condition varies.
 Some experts say 1-2 weeks and some say up to 6 months.
 In our personal and professional experience, the worst part is usually over within a week.
 The improvement after the initial 1-2 weeks will vary but is usually measured in months, not weeks.
 It is not unusual to continue to have some lower-level pain for months after stopping the rebound cycle.

 Can I take any NSAIDs while getting out of rebound?